Michael Repacholi: Career

 After graduation, he started working as a radiation protection physicist at the State X-Ray Laboratory in Perth.
 He went on to study for an MSc degree in radiobiology from London University, UK.
 After completing his master's degree in 1969, he was offered a position as a radiation physicist at the Alan Blair Memorial Hospital in Regina, Saskatchewan, Canada where he worked as a radiotherapy treatment planner for cancer patients.
 While in Regina, he collaborated with John R Cunningham and Harold E Johns (designer of the first cobalt-60 and betatron cancer treatment units) at the Ontario Cancer Institute in Toronto, to develop and use remote computer planning programs for cancer treatment.

 He was then offered a position as a radiation protection scientist at the Radiation Protection Bureau of Health and Welfare Canada in Ottawa.
 During this time, he was promoted Head of the Non-Ionizing Radiation (NIR) Section, responsible for developing regulations on microwave ovens, radiofrequency safety standards, as well as ultrasound, ultraviolet and laser safety procedures.
 During this period, he completed his PhD in Biology from Ottawa University in Canada in 1980, under the advisorship of Professor Jacob Gordin Kaplan.

 Repacholi then took up the position of Chief Scientist at Royal Adelaide Hospital in South Australia in 1983 where he continued work in radiation protection and research on applications of electromagnetic fields (EMF) for medical procedures.
 Laser research programs involved the use of Nd:YAG lasers for tonsillectomy and CuBr lasers for removal of port-wine stains.
 From 1988 to 1990 Dr Repacholi was President of the Australasian Radiation Protection Society, and in the period 1989–1991 President of the Australian College of Physical Scientists and Engineers in Medicine.
 He was subsequently elected as a Fellow of both professional societies.

 He was seconded to the Australian Radiation Laboratory (now called the Australian Radiation Protection and Nuclear Safety Agency, ARPANSA) to conduct animal research to determine whether exposure to extremely low frequency fields (ELF) or radiofrequency fields could promote cancer in genetically engineered mice that were predisposed to get lymphoma.
-The Eµ-Pim1 mouse was considered to be a very sensitive model for this.
+The Eμ-Pim1 mouse was considered to be a very sensitive model for this.
 RF fields were reported to have carcinogenic potential, but two subsequent replication studies failed to reproduce this result.
-However, this Eµ-Pim1 mouse study stimulated a huge amount of research among EMF scientists around the world.
+However, this Eμ-Pim1 mouse study stimulated a huge amount of research among EMF scientists around the world.

+Repacholi was appointed an Officer of the Order of Australia in the 2025 King's Birthday Honours for "distinguished service to medical research as a radiation protection physicist, to environmental health, and to professional medical societies".